Identity Theft Protection

 If it happens to you

-In the unfortunate event that you are a victim of identity theft, here are some steps you can take:
+In the unfortunate event that you are a victim of identity theft, review these steps you can take and download our Fraud & Identity Theft Resolution Checklist (PDF) to keep track of your resolution activities.

 - If you have not registered online at Thrivent.com, do so, so that only you are aware of the user ID and password used for access.
 If you have a Thrivent.com password to access your accounts online, regularly change it.

 - Add security measures to your record at Thrivent Financial that must be provided when you call our Interaction Centers.
 The measures will be used to further authenticate and validate your identity when you call into our Interaction Centers.
 You may request these security measures on your record by calling one of the Interaction Centers at 800-847-4836.

 - Consider Thrivent's identity protection member benefit.